Natural Products

 The best drink is plain water as the added ingredients in soft drinks and energy drinks, and caffeine in coffee, may aggravate an overactive bladder.

-• Spread out fluid intake throughout the day, sipping water between meals.
+Spread out fluid intake throughout the day, sipping water between meals, not large amounts at one time

-• Unless exercising, don’t carry a large water bottle with you.
+Don’t carry a large water bottle with you unless exercising

 If you’re drinking enough water, your urine should be light yellow or almost colourless and remember that you also get fluids in other foods, such as fruit, vegetables, and soups.